 Psychological therapy

 Therapy can help in getting to the root of any psychological reasons behind your pain, including processing any past trauma or dealing with relationship issues.
-It can also help you to manage the mental health impacts of being in chronic pain and experiencing pain during sex.
+It can also help you manage the mental health impacts of being in chronic pain and experiencing pain during sex.

 Home remedies